-Scientists devise unique stroke assessment toolJanuary 17th, 2013 in Neuroscience /
+Scientists devise unique stroke assessment toolJanuary 17, 2013 in Medicine & Health / Neuroscience

 Scientists at the University of Birmingham have devised a unique screening instrument that provides a 'one-stop' brain function profile of patients who have suffered stroke or other neurological damage.